Skip to main content

 How to save on Farxiga

-• Save with a copay savings card.
-If you have commercial insurance, you may be eligible to pay as little as $0 per month for Farxiga using a savings card from the manufacturer.
+• Save with a copay savings card: If you have commercial insurance, you may be eligible to pay as little as $0 per month for Farxiga using a savings card from the manufacturer.

 The bottom line

 Farxiga (dapagliflozin) is an oral medication that’s FDA approved to treat adults living with heart failure.
 It’s also approved for Type 2 diabetes and chronic kidney disease.
 While researchers are still trying to explain how Farxiga helps heart failure, they know it significantly lowers your risk of hospital stays and death due to heart failure.
-Talk to your provider to see if this once-daily tablet could be an option for you.
+Talk to your healthcare team to see if this once-daily tablet could be an option for you.

 why trust our exports reliability shield